Sports Reference: Olympics

-Sports Reference added a site for Olympic Games statistics and history in July 2008, including statistics from the first Games to the most recent.
+Sports Reference added a site for Olympic Games statistics and history in July 2008, including statistics from the first games to the most recent.

 The company announced in December 2016 that the Olympics site was to shut down in the near future due to a change in its data licensing agreement.
 Data for the 2016 Summer Olympics were added, but the site was not updated for the 2018 Winter Olympics.
 Sports Reference closed its Olympic site on May 14, 2020.

 The providers of the Olympic data, known as OlyMADmen, launched a new site called Olympedia in May 2020.
 According to Slate, editing of "Olympedia [was] restricted to about two dozen trusted academics and researchers who specialize in Olympic history."
 The site is owned by the International Olympic Committee (IOC).
-On December 29, 2023, OlyMADmen member Bill Mallon announced that they would no longer be able to update Olympedia because the IOC declined to renew the contract necessary to permit them to do so.
-In 2025 the contract was renewed.